NixOS/nix.dev/source/contributing/style-guide.md

 [Add the original author as co-author](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the first commit of your pull request, which should contain the original document verbatim, so we can track authorship and changes through version history.

-Using free licenses other than CC-BY-SA 4.0 is possible for individual documents, and by contributing changes to those documents you agree to license your work accordingly.
+Adding foreign documents that have free license other than CC-BY-SA 4.0 is possible.
+Add a license note to the respective document in that case.
+By contributing changes to that document you agree to follow the terms of that license.

+We would prefer re-licensing to CC-BY-SA 4.0 to keep it consistent and easier to work with, but this requires active cooperation from authors and is therefore not always possible or practical.